-In connection with the New Credit Agreements, the Company estimated debt issuance costs from the lender and third-party of approximately \$8.6 million.
+In connection with the New Credit Agreements, the Company incurred debt issuance costs from the lender and third-parties of \$9.3 million.

 Concurrent with the close of the New Credit Agreements, the Company repaid all outstanding borrowings under the current Credit Agreement, and terminated the Credit Agreement.
-As of December 31, 2020, the Company had \$150.0 million in borrowings outstanding under the Refinance Term Loan, and \$36.0 million in borrowings outstanding under the Refinance Revolver.
-In connection with the repayment of borrowings under the Credit Agreement, the Company expects to recognize a loss in its third quarter of fiscal year 2021 of \$1.2 million, primarily as a result of the non-cash write-off of unamortized debt issuance costs related to the refinancing under the New Credit Agreements.
+In connection with the repayment of borrowings under the Credit Agreement, the Company recognized a loss in its third quarter of fiscal year 2021 of \$1.1 million, as a result of the non-cash write-off of unamortized debt issuance costs related to the refinancing under the New Credit Agreements.